-In 2017 students at the University of Minnesota came together to try to get the state's first real drug repository program off the ground which required creating and passing legislation at the state level.
+In 2017, students at the University of Minnesota came together to create and pass state legislation to get the state's first real drug repository program off the ground which required

-It didn't get much attention, but Minnesota lawmakers passed a plan in 2019 to set up a program starting next year to take unused medication destined for a flush or the landfill and instead distribute it to people who are struggling to afford their medicine.
+It didn't get much attention, but Minnesota lawmakers passed a plan in 2019 to set up a program to take unused medication destined for a flush or the landfill and instead distribute it to people struggling to afford their medicine.
 This is when RoundtableRx was born.

 Twenty-one other states already have programs similar to RoundtableRx, and they're already pulling in millions worth of unused medications.
 Iowa, which the Minnesota program is modeled after, has managed to repurpose nearly $18 million of medication over the last decade.